 As mentioned earlier, the Osaka Ibaraki Campus (OIC) was opened in 2015.
 The College of Policy Science and College of Business Administration moved to this new campus from Kinugasa and BKC respectively.
 In the following year, 2016, OIC became home to the university's fourteenth college, the College of Comprehensive Psychology, which was an expansion of the former Department of Psychology within the College of Letters.
-Moreover, in fiscal 2024, the College of Image Arts and Sciences and the College of Information Science and Engineering moved to OIC.
+Following the departure of the College of Business Administration from BKC, the College of Gastronomy Management, the university's fifteenth college, was opened at BKC in 2018.
+This new college is at the cutting edge of the integrated study of gastronomy in Japan, combining the three fields of management, culture, and technology.